pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

   -t, --tenant                                Tenant name, e.g. contoso when your sites are under
                                               https://contoso.sharepoint.com/sites.
 This is the recommended model for SharePoint Online MT as this way all site collections will be scanned

+  -f, --file                                  CSV file name (e.g. input.csv) which contains the list of site collection
+                                              urls that you want to scan

   -r, --urls                                  List of (wildcard) urls (e.g.
                                               https://contoso.sharepoint.com/*,https://contoso-my.sharepoint.com,https:/